Rick Watts, Esq., PMP, PSEM

 Q: On how many occasions have you had your deposition taken?

-A: Given expert testimony in a deposition for at least one engagement
+A: Given expert testimony in a deposition for at least five engagements

 Q: When was the last time you had your deposition taken?